 The Above YouTube Video Speaks about Immigrants Coming to America, Treating Triumph & Disaster Just the Same.

 He paid all the Bank depositors in full, out of his personal money (This was before the FDIC).
 When all the financial smoke cleared, he gave his home to his married daughter, and gave a machine shop business to his son.
 (Both were “Free & Clear” of any debts.)
 He left for Tucson, Arizona because of his asthma, with about $60,000 in his pocket.
-Yet, he was never bitter about his various partners selling him out short.
+Yet, J L was never bitter about his enormous financial losses.
 J L said, “Business is Business.”

 Decades later, my friend and his mother & father visited J L in his 2nd floor, 1-bedroom apartment in Tucson, Arizona.
 My friend would walk with his grandfather to the E. F. Hutton brokerage firm downtown.
 There, J L would teach his 12-year old grandson how to invest in the stock market.
 J L lived off of stock dividends and bond interest.

 This immigrant treated “Triumph & Disaster Just the Same”.
 While not a religious man, he intuitively knew what St. Paul wrote, “I consider everything else (But Christ) so much rubbish.”
 OR, what Solomon observed about possessions & pleasure, “Vanity.
 All is Vanity.”
-Hopefully, J L completed the circuit of the “Eternal Verities”, by accepting that, “We are made in the Image & Likeness of God” and like Job, in pain & loss, confirmed, “God knows me” and “My Redeemer lives”.
+Hopefully, J L completed the circuit of the “Eternal Verities”, by accepting that, “We are made in the Image & Likeness of God” – as children of God & Heirs to Heaven.
+And like Job, in pain & loss, confirmed, “God knows me” and “My Redeemer lives”.

 In any event, he was a grateful immigrant for coming to the America that Ray Charles sang about Below:

 J L always thought that America was beautiful, through Triumph & Disaster.